-10.1.3 Subject Area 1C: Oral Communication (CSU Requirement Only) (One course: 3 semester, 4 quarter units)
+10.1.3 Subject Area 1C: Oral Communication (CSU Only Requirement)

+(One course: 3 semester, 4 quarter units)

 Instruction approved for fulfillment of the requirement in oral communication is to be designed to emphasize the content of communication as well as the form and should provide an understanding of the psychological basis and the social significance of communication, including how communication operates in various situations.
 Applicable courses should view communication as the process of human symbolic interaction focusing on the communicative process from the rhetorical perspective: reasoning and advocacy, organization, accuracy; the discovery, critical evaluation and reporting of information; reading and listening effectively as well as speaking and writing.
-This must include active participation and practice in written communication and oral communication.
+This must include faculty-supervised, faculty-evaluated oral presentations in the presence of others (physically or virtually).